ros2/ros2_documentation/source/Tutorials/Simulators/Creating-a-Robot-Simulation-Webots.rst

 .. image:: Image/Sensor_2.png

 Now you can confirm that your sensors are well modeled by going to **View** > **Optional Rendering** > **Show DistanceSensor Rays** or pressing **Ctrl+F10**.
-You should see two whit lines per sensor in a horizontal plan in front of your robot.
+You should see two white lines per sensor in a horizontal plan in front of your robot.

 .. image:: Image/Sensor_view.png

 Perfect, your robot is ready!
-Do not forget to save your world (**Ctrl+S**).
+Do not forget to save your world with **Ctrl+S**.

 11 Updating package.xml and my_robot_webots.urdf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^